pkel/ghm/README.md

 ## ToDo

-* PHP puts cleartext password to error log / client on database connection failure.
-Either wrap usage of password into try catch or avoid PHP altogether.
-* Communicate with letter js via local storage.
-CORS should then avoid XSS.
 * Booking_view
   - Initialize new booking from current or last booking
   - Json Export for jMeldeschein
-  - Highlight current location in menu
+  - Invoice positions
-* Lock new booking and similar unsaveable views for unsaved new customer.
+* Visually lock new booking and similar unsaveable views for unsaved new customer.
+Currently saving is silently deferred.
-* It seems like `customer/<cid>/booking/<bid>` opens booking bid under customer cid.
-This might move booking bid to cid on next save.
 * Avoid janestreet core_kernel dependency.
 The only thing we use currently is Date.t
+* Refactor nav fields of component models into incremental argument.
+Use this for view.
+We achieve nav being read-only input for component.
+  Mutable nav makes no sense.
+* BUG: URL `customer/<cid>/booking/<bid>` opens booking bid under customer cid.
+This moves booking bid to customer cid on next save.
+* SEC: Communicate with letter js via local storage.
+CORS should then avoid XSS.
+* SEC: PHP puts cleartext password to error log / client on database connection failure.
+Either wrap usage of password into try catch or avoid PHP altogether.